 Auto Insurance in Michigan

-The Ryan Insurance Agency has over 13 years of experience.
-Is our job to help educate our clients on their insurance policies.
+The Ryan Insurance Agency has over 14 years of experience.
+It is our job to help educate our clients on their insurance policies.
 Especially, when it comes to Auto Insurance and Michigan’s No-Fault Insurance System.
-The below article is directly from the Michigan Department of Insurance and Financial Services website [FIS-PUB 0202.
-You can visit www.Michigan.gov/DIFS for more information.
+You can visit www.michigan.gov/autoinsurance/ for more information regarding Michigan Auto Insurance.

-The below information, is the CURRENT information for Michigan No-Fault Insurance.
-In May of this year, the Legislature passed a new Michigan No-Fault Law known as Senate Bill 1.
+In May of last year, the Legislature passed a new Michigan No-Fault Law known as Senate Bill 1.
 This new law will fundamentally change Michigan’s auto No-Fault Insurance Law.
-These changes will affect every driver in Michigan.
-At the Ryan Insurance Agency, we are committed to helping our clients understand how these changes will impact your insurance.
-We will continue to update our website with the most up to date information.
+At the Ryan Insurance Agency, we are committed to helping our clients understand how these changes will impact their insurance.

 The Basic No-Fault Policy You Must Buy Has Three Parts: